Two in One (film): Production

-Referring to the scene where Bogdan Stupka pulls Natalya Buzko's panties down, the actress said she hoped the shot wouldn't explicitly show her vulva, as it does.
+Referring to the scene where Bogdan Stupka pulls Buzko's panties down, the actress said she hoped the shot wouldn't explicitly show her vulva, as it does.
 "I was sure that the scene would be filmed in such a way that it would be clear: they were taking off their tights, pants, but nothing superfluous would be seen.
 And when it came time to shoot this scene and there was half the film behind, I knew that the frame would be as it is.
 'Kira, how? ..' - I asked.
 'Yes, just like that,' was her answer.
 But I will say that in the context of the film, this scene is justified, although I do not like nudity," Buzko said.